A job hazard assessment, otherwise known as a job risk assessment or task assessment, is one tool to help identify potential hazards in the workplace.

 » Identify ways to eliminate or reduce the potential hazards.
 Is there a safer way to do the job?
 Does there need to be changes in the equipment made, such as adding machine guards?
 How is the lighting?
 What changes in work processes would reduce the hazards?
 Don’t feel you have to limit it to one control for each hazard.

-When done, your JHA might look something like one of these:
+When done, your JHA might look something like this one:

 You’ll want to review JHAs on a regular basis: you may find things you missed.
 In addition, tasks and processes sometimes change and you want JHAs to be up-to-date.